sergiodxa/collected-notes/README.md

 - `Note` — The type of a note
 - `Site` — The type of a site
 - `User` — The type of a user
+- `Link` — The type of a link inside a note
 - `EventNoteUpdated` — The type of the note updated event
 - `EventNoteCreated` — The type of the note created event
 - `EventNoteDeleted` — The type of the note deleted event